A few months ago I mentioned graphic design contracts, and you gave some excellent contract tips in the comments. Here are just a few.

 Thanks very much to Jennifer, Amanda, James, Richard, Lauren, and to everyone else who left advice on my original blog post.

-I work in a very similar way to Amanda, treating the written email as indication that consensus has been reached.
-There’s no physical signing of any forms.
+I work in a similar way to Amanda, treating emails as indication that consensus has been reached.
+There’s no physical signing.
 Am I leaving myself open to a fall?
 You probably know better, but after four years in self-employment, so far so good.

-If you have any additional thoughts to share, they’re very welcome, and if you’re interested in how designers charge their clients, here’s a previous three-part feature that could be of help:
+If you’re interested in how designers charge their clients, here’s a previous three-parter that I hope is of help:

 How 20 designers charge their clients